Accessing gluon polarization with high-$P_T$ hadrons in SIDIS: Abstract

 \section{Abstract}

 A recent global QCD analysis of jet production and other polarized scattering data has found the presence of negative solutions for the gluon helicity distribution in the proton, $\Delta g$, along with the traditional $\Delta g > 0$ solutions.
 We consider polarized semi-inclusive deep-inelastic scattering for hadrons produced with large transverse momentum as a means of constraining the dependence of $\Delta g$ on the parton momentum fraction, $x$.
 Focusing on the double longitudinal spin asymmetry, we identify the kinematics relevant for future experiments at Jefferson Lab and the Electron-Ion Collider which are particularly sensitive to the polarized gluon channel and could discriminate between the different $\Delta g$ behaviors.
+We find that a $\sim 20$~GeV beam at the high luminosity Jefferson Lab may be especially well-suited for discriminating between the positive and negative solutions.